MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-50-Domestic-Licensing-Production-Utilization-Facilities/subjectgroup-ECFR2f76ac8b7f9e21e-Issuance-Limitations-Conditions-Licenses-Construction-Permits/section-50.55a.md

 (D) *Specimen set and qualification: Fourth provision.* The following conditions must be used in addition to the requirements of Supplement 6 to Appendix VIII:

-(*1*) Paragraph 3.1, Detection Acceptance Criteria - Personnel are qualified for detection if:
+(*1*) Paragraph 3.1, Detection Acceptance Criteria—Personnel are qualified for detection if:

 (*i*) No surface connected flaw greater than 0.25 inch through-wall has been missed.

 (*ii*) No embedded flaw greater than 0.50 inch through-wall has been missed.

-(*2*) Paragraph 3.1, Detection Acceptance Criteria - For procedure qualification, all flaws within the scope of the procedure are detected.
+(*2*) Paragraph 3.1, Detection Acceptance Criteria—For procedure qualification, all flaws within the scope of the procedure are detected.

-(*3*) Paragraph 1.1(b) for detection and sizing test flaws and locations - Flaws smaller than the 50 percent of allowable flaw size, as defined in IWB-3500, need not be included as detection flaws.
+(*3*) Paragraph 1.1(b) for detection and sizing test flaws and locations—Flaws smaller than the 50 percent of allowable flaw size, as defined in IWB-3500, need not be included as detection flaws.
 Flaws that are less than the allowable flaw size, as defined in IWB-3500, may be used as detection and sizing flaws.

 (*4*) Notches are not permitted.